 entry.pack()

 Here is the output of the above code for Autocomplete Combobox in Python Tkinter.
-You can notice that when a user typed ‘Un‘ it automatically completed the text in the Entry box and highlighted the same in the dropdown menu with the country name to ‘United States of America’.
+You can notice that when a user typed ‘Un‘, it automatically completed the text in the Entry box and highlighted the same in the dropdown menu with the country name to ‘United States of America’.

-Read: Extract text from PDF Python
+Read: Extract text from a PDF using Python

 Python Tkinter Autocomplete Listbox

-- the first step in the process is to import the AutocompleteEntryListbox method from ttkwidgets.autocomplete.
+- The first step in the process is to import the AutocompleteEntryListbox method from ttkwidgets.autocomplete.

 Source code of Autocomplete Listbox in Tkinter Python